How to claim compensation for manual handling injuries at work

 - To use all safety equipment with full training as provided.

-What if I was injured by another member of staff?
+Can I claim if I was injured by another member of staff?

 If you were injured at work by another member of staff, you may still be able to make a compensation claim.
 In these circumstances, the fault would lie with your employer, who has a duty to keep you safe – including making sure that other members of staff are behaving safely.